ihh/schooz/README.txt

 (e) Descriptors.
 Each named state machine has a mapping from states to associated descriptor functions.
-A descriptor function generates hypertexts or fragments of hypertext.
+A descriptor function generates hypertexts or fragments of hypertext, describing the current state of the machine.
-(Thus, a descriptor is essentially an action, or a part of an action.)
+(Note that a descriptor is technically an action and can, in principle, have side-effects.)

 (f) The story graph.
 The state machine named "narrative" is distinguished, in that the library offers syntactic shortcuts, such as (look) to call the current descriptor, (goto...) to change the state, etc.

 (g) Automatic actions.
-The (link...) and (menu...) macros can be configured to automatically append or prepend automatic actions, such as executing (look) after every action.
+The (link...) and (menu...) macros can be configured to automatically append or prepend actions, such as executing (look) after every move.

 (h) Syntactic sugar for stories.
 Shortcuts such as (link-goto...) and (choice-goto...) allow rapid construction of story graphs.